BK610/all-of-nyc/README.md

-# Feedback from Adam

-- [ ] Add a link to the project in the README (I know it's in the "about" section, but it's good to have a CTA in the README too)

 # What's up with `.nyc`

 All websites have a top-level domain (TLD) that is used to indicate the purpose of the website.
 For example, `.com`, `.org`, `.sucks`, `.io`, and many others.